 Disposable plastic bag bans are becoming more and more common throughout the world.
 This is a movement we at Factory Direct Promos, have been tracking for a number of years.
 To learn more about the bag ban movement and get a useful visual representation, check out our interactive plastic bag ban map.
 We track cities, counties and even countries that work to pass laws banning or restricting the use of disposable bags.
 This map shows the successes, as well as failed attempts, for a comprehensive view of the bag ban movement.

 It is so exciting to see kids and teens making changes and trying to help the planet and enact lasting and positive changes.
 If kids can do it, we adults can, too!
 Zoé is very inspiring and is making substantial strides in her efforts to protect the planet and go plastic free.
-Find Zoe on Instagram (@plasticfreemountdora) for more tips about going plastic free and general awareness of the plastic problem.
+Find Zoe on Instagram (not available anymore) for more tips about going plastic free and general awareness of the plastic problem.
 Reach out to learn more about custom reusable bags and how you can take your marketing efforts green!Tagged